MohamedBenomar/EEG_Biometrics/README.md

 - `pyprep` (Preprocessing Pipeline): Standardized preprocessing for large-scale EEG analysis.
 DOI: 10.3389/fninf.2015.00016
 - `MNE`: Open-source Python package for exploring, visualizing, and analyzing human neurophysiological data: MEG, EEG, sEEG, ECoG, NIRS, and more.
 - `Librosa`: Python package for music and audio analysis.
 It provides the building blocks necessary to create music information retrieval systems.

+## pyOpenBCI

+Python module for interfacing with the OpenBCI devices.

 ## RaspberryPiADS1299